Chile cancels APEC trade summit, climate gathering as Santiago burns

 The Chilean president did not mention a possible alternative venue for the APEC summit.

-Violent riots have left large parts of Santiago shut down, with the metro transport system suffering nearly $400 million in damages.
+Violent riots have left large parts of Santiago shut down, with the metro transport system suffering nearly $400 million in damage.
 A total 7,000 people have been arrested and Chilean businesses hit with losses of around $1.4 billion.

 Pinera also said Chile would no longer be able to host the major U.N.
 COP25 climate summit between Dec.
 2 and Dec.
 13.